camunda/camunda-docs/optimize/components/userguide/process-dashboards.md

 ---
-id: processes
+id: process-dashboards
-title: Processes
+title: Process dashboards
-description: "The processes section gives you an overview of all the processes and their status on a single page."
+description: "The process dashboards section gives you an overview of all the processes and their status on a single page."
 ---

 ## Overview

-The processes section gives you an overview of all the processes and their status on a single page.
+The **Process Default Dashboards and KPIs** section gives you an overview of all the processes and their status on a single page.
 This section also allows you to set a process owner and take responsibility of a process, viewing time, and quality KPIs to track process performance.
 Additionally, a **Adoption Dashboard** can be found at the top of the page, which integrates data from all processes in one view.
 The optional date filter is applied to all the reports shown in this view.
 ![Processes page](./img/processOverview.png)